April 28, 2025•7 min read••

 node app.js

-Now, visit your server’s IP address on port 3000 in your browser, e.g., http://your-server-ip:3000
+Now, visit your server’s IP address on port 3000 in your browser, e.g., http://your-server-ip:3000.
+You should see "Hello World!" in your browser.

 PM2 is a process manager for Node.js apps.
 It ensures that your app stays online, even after a server reboot or crash.